 The Jura S8 automatic coffee machine is both beautiful and exceptional.

 The touchscreen is easy to navigate and makes customizing your coffee simple.
-You can set up multiple user profiles which makes it an ideal machine for the office or a household with multiple coffee drinkers.
+You can set up multiple user profiles, making it an ideal machine for the office or a household with multiple coffee drinkers.
 Plus it can also be controlled by the J.O.E smartphone app, so a cup of great coffee is just at your fingertips.

 - 15 customizable specialty coffee drinks